wqza/CBA-online-CL/README.md

 ## Cite Our Work

-If you find our work or this code are useful, please cite us:
+If you find our work or this code is useful, please cite us:

 ```
 @inproceedings{cba,